Frostbitten toes typically appear pale, numb, swollen, and may develop blisters or blackened tissue as damage progresses.

 Once diagnosed correctly based on visual signs like paleness, blisters, or blackening, treatment focuses on controlled rewarming followed by wound care:

-• Pain management becomes vital as nerves revive causing intense discomfort.
+- Pain management becomes vital as nerves revive, which can cause intense discomfort.

-• Blister care involves sterile dressings avoiding rupture until healing progresses naturally.
+- Blister care involves sterile dressings and avoiding rupture while healing progresses naturally.

-Recovery duration depends on severity—mild cases heal within weeks while deep injuries might take months accompanied by physical therapy for mobility restoration.
+Recovery duration depends on severity—mild cases heal within weeks while deep injuries might take months and sometimes require specialist follow-up or physical therapy for mobility restoration.

 Scarring and sensitivity changes often persist long term especially if nerve damage was significant during freezing episodes.